HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

   sql_file="pagestats_html_bydevice.sql"
 ) }}

 Note that HTML payloads may include other code such as inline JSON, JavaScript, or CSS directly in the markup itself, rather than referenced as external links.
 The median HTML payload size for ecommerce pages is 35 KB on mobile and 36 KB on desktop.
 [Compared to 2019](../2019/ecommerce#html-payload-size), median payload size and 10th, 25th and 50th percentiles have remained approximately the same.
 However, at 75th and 90th percentile, we see an increase of approximately 10kb and 15kb respectively across mobile and desktop.

 Mobile HTML payload sizes are not very different from desktop.
 In other words, it appears that sites are not delivering significantly different HTML files for different devices or viewport sizes.

-## Image stats
+### Image usage

+Nexrt, let's look at how images are used on ecommerce sites.
+Note that because our data collection methodology does not simulate user interactions on pages like clicking or scrolling, images that are lazy loaded would not be represented in these results.

 {{ figure_markup(
   image="distribution-of-image-requests-for-ecommerce.png",